 [J] Fair Debt Collective Practices Act: 15 U.S.C. § 1692e, 1692k [Jacobson v.
 Healthcare Financial Services, Inc., 516 F. 3d 85 (2d Cir.
-2008)(we " hold that the recipient of a debt collection letter covered by the FDCPA validly invokes the right to have the debt verified whenever she mails a notice if dispute within thirty days of receiving a communication from the debt collector "); Larsen v.
-LBC Legal Group, P.C. ccviii (lawfirm qualified as debt collector under FDCPA and violated various provisions thereof including threatening legal action that could not be taken, attempts to collect unlawful amounts, failing to convey true amount owed); People v.
-Boyajian Law Offices coix (lawfirm violated FDCPA by threatening litigation without an intent to file suit, sought to collect time-barred debts and threatened legal action thereon and use of accusatory language); Barry v.
-Board of Managers of Elmwood Park Condominium ccx (FDCPA does not apply to the collection of condominium common charges because "

-common charges run with the unit and are not a debt incurred by the unit owner "); American Credit Card Processing Corp.
-V.

-Fairchild ccxi (FDCPA does not apply to business or commercial debts; "The FDCPA provides a remedy for consumers who are subjected to abusive, deceptive and unfair debt collection practices by debt collectors.
+2008)(we " hold that the recipient of a debt collection letter covered by the FDCPA validly invokes the right to have the debt verified whenever she mails a notice if dispute within thirty days of receiving a communication from the debt collector "); Sykes v.
+Mel Harris and Associates, LLC cclii ("Plaintiffs allege that (defendants) entered into joint ventures to purchase debt portfolios, pursued debt collection litigation en masse against alleged debtors and sought to collect millions of dollars in fraudulently obtained default judgments...
+In 2006, 207 and 2008 they filed a total of 104,341 debt collection actions in New York City Civil Court...Sewer service was integral to this scheme"; GBL 349 claim sustained as to one plaintiff); Larsen v.
+LBC Legal Group, P.C. ccliii (lawfirm qualified as debt collector under FDCPA and violated various provisions thereof including threatening legal action that could not be taken, attempts to collect unlawful amounts, failing to convey true amount owed); People v.
+Boyajian Law Offices ccliv (lawfirm violated FDCPA by threatening litigation without an intent to file suit, sought to collect time-barred debts and threatened legal action thereon and use of accusatory language); Barry v.
+Board of Managers of Elmwood Park Condominium (FDCPA does not apply to the collection of condominium common charges because "common charges run with the unit and are not a debt incurred by the unit owner " ); American Credit Card Processing Corp.
+V. Fairchild colvi (FDCPA does not apply to business or commercial debts; "The FDCPA provides a remedy for consumers who are subjected to abusive, deceptive and unfair debt collection practices by debt collectors.

 The term 'debt 'as used in that act is construed broadly to include any obligation to pay monies arising out of a consumer transaction...and the type of consumer transaction giving rise to a debt has been described as one involving the offer or extension of credit to a consumer or personal, family and household expenses ")].